Fume-hazards,

 Welders should know that little recognition of responsibility from the part of the employer or of Courts can be expected once the welder's health is severely compromised.

-Manipulative lawyers will argue that the cause and effect condition between fume presence and health damages is not demonstrated, and furthermore that certain life habits of the welder (like smoking) or coexistent ailments may have aggravated the clinical picture to the point that the main thesis (the employer's responsibility) is untenable.
+Furthermore that certain life habits of the welder (like smoking) or coexistent ailments may have aggravated the clinical picture to the point that the main thesis (the employer's responsibility) is untenable.

 A negligent shop management may care only to pass the infrequent shop inspections without being requested to invest significant money in unproductive expenses.
-Welding should be avoided in enclosed spaces where concentration could build up to dangerous levels unless proper measures are implemented to remove Fume-hazards.

-The best prevention would be to provide adequate ventilation, but there is a limit that should not be approached, where shielding gases or protective atmospheres might be removed from the weld too early, when their action is needed to produce sound welds.
+But there is a limit that should not be approached, where shielding gases or protective atmospheres might be removed from the weld too early, when their action is needed to produce sound welds.

 That is why welding outdoors could be preferred, except that suitable shielding should be provided locally around the welds, to guarantee at any time adequate coverage of the welds by protective atmosphere.